christopherstock/GitHubActionsExpressJS/README.md

 ___

 # 2. Docker

+All docker commands can be run on your local machine.

 ## Build Docker Image
 You can build a Docker image from the `Dockerfile` via this command.